David-Maisonave/GameLauncher/version_history/README.md

 - Added option to add new game-systems (emulators) after database has been initialized.
 - Added option to automatically convert image files to JPG file during scan for new images.
 This option is disabled by default, and must be enabled from the Settings dialog window.
 - Added support to convert BMP files to JPG.
+- Added filter for ROM's with or without associated image files.
 -